AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 For more information about differences between the legacy and the new Resource Management tools, see [Difference between Legacy Resource Planning and Planning](../../resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md).

-For information about the new Resource Pools, see [Resource pools overview in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+For information about the new Resource Pools, see [Resource pools overview](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

 ## Migrate your existing information